arswarog/ngx-auth/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+OAuth is not simple but the most popular authorization protocol Facebook and Vk.com use protocol similar to OAuth, but they are different from OAuth When authorization protocol a bit harder then usually, your have the biggest problem and a lot of code in project Our authorization protocol is not much more harder but out project is completely different from usual project